sibnerian/selector-action/README.md

 }
 ```

-This is already a lot better!
-However, if you do this enough times, you'll notice that there's a lot
+This is already a lot better.
+However, you'll notice that there's a lot of boilerplate.
+We have to
-of boilerplate here.
-There's even more boilerplate when you’re testing this action creator: you need
+get the state, call selectors on it, and then `dispatch` the resulting action.
+If we wanted to test
-to mock `getState` so that your selectors return the right values, then spy on `dispatch` to make
+this action creator, there's even more boilerplate.
+We'd have to mock `getState` so that the
+selectors return the right values, then spy on the `dispatch` function to assert that the correct
-sure that the right action is being dispatched.
+action was dispatched.

 ## Using `selector-action`

 Let's simplify this contrived example by using `selectorAction`.
 Instead of doing the dispatching
-and the action-creating ourselves, we’ll pass in a the selector and an action creator that uses
+and the action-creating ourselves, we’ll pass in a selector and an action creator function that uses
 the selector's results.
+The end result is a `reloadActiveItem` function that's exactly equivalent
+to the previous example.

 ```js
 import selectorAction from 'selector-action';